tranhuechi95/web-Phong-Kham/README.md

     * Go to "Inbound rules" section and select "Edit inbound rules".
     * Add a rule that allows HTTP traffic from any IP address (0.0.0.0/0).
 AWS seems to discourage specifying "any IP address" and claim that the best practice is specifying a range of IP addresses that can fetch pages from your web server.
 I'm not sure how to do this yet - is there a range of IP addresses that could match all those from Viet Nam and Singapore?

+4. If the existing EC2 instance goes down and a different EC2 instance comes up, you'll highly likely need to re-generate the SSL/TLS cert files before you can successfully deploy your application.

+5. To monitor the deployment process, SSH into the EC2 instance and tail the log file at `/var/log/eb-engine.log`

 ### Add TLS certificate to your website

 If you've purchased and configured a custom domain name for your EB env, you can use HTTPS to allow users to connect to your web site securely.
 If you don't own a domain name, you can still use HTTPS with a self-signed certificate for development and testing purposes.
 HTTPS is a must for any application that transmits user data or login information.